Cinnamon Roll Waffles

 - Heat the waffle maker to medium heat and lightly spray with cooking spray.

-- When heated, add one cinnamon roll directly in the middle and cook for 2 ½ minutes.
+- Once the pan is hot, place one cinnamon roll directly in the middle and cook for 2 ½ minutes.
 Remove and set aside and repeat with the remaining cinnamon rolls.

-- Serve the cinnamon roll waffle warm with the glaze, and enjoy.
+- Serve the cinnamon roll waffle warm, drizzled with the glaze and enjoy.